HellhoundAI/Synthetic-Dataset-Generator/README.md

 6. Generating, calculating times between user actions, counting user actions per day takes time, the more periods and the more attacks are generated, the more time is needed.
 For 10 attacks and 2 periods and simple automated attack datasets, the whole process takes around 5 minutes on Intel i7 processor, 16 GB RAM and SSD.

 ### More examples
-The following command will print help.
+The following command will print help and all available commands.
 ```
 $ python3 start.py -h
 ```